 Ian lives near Sherwood Forest with his wife and children.
 When he’s not daydreaming about Martian landscapes, he teaches creative writing and writes theatre reviews.
 Interests include origami, astronomy and wearing silly hats.

 Science Fiction has always been Ian’s first love.
-He is delighted to launch his third Sci-fi novel, The Particle Beast, book 3 of his Zeke Hailey young teen science fiction series..
+He is delighted to release his fourth Sci-fi novel, Electron’s Blade, book 4 of his Zeke Hailey young teen science fiction series, on 1 November 2019.

 Follow Ian at facebook.com/ian.douglas.3994